Skip to content

 Installation

-This feature is only enabled when the project is built with make full.
+This feature is only enabled when the project is built with just fsp.
 Early policy load must also be enabled.
 Once apparmor.d has been installed in FSP mode, it is required to reboot to apply the changes.

 In /etc/apparmor/parser.conf ensure you have: